auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 ### Install dependencies

-Protecting your Laravel API requires a middleware which will check for and verify a Bearer token in the `Authorization` header of an incoming HTTP request.
+Protecting your Laravel API requires a middleware which will check for and verify a bearer token in the `Authorization` header of an incoming HTTP request.
 We'll do that using tools provided by the [laravel-auth0](https://github.com/auth0/laravel-auth0) package.

 Install `laravel-auth0` using **Composer**.